monosay/docs/docs/api.md

 title: API
 ---

-Sometimes Bot Frameworks can't with developer or a project.
+Sometimes Bot Frameworks can't fit with a developer or a project.

 Then you can build your own middleware via API's.
 We are also offering developers to build their own middleware via our powerful Platform API.